LambdaHack/LambdaHack/README.md

 not only the main game map font, but also the shape of the rectangular fonts, if any, in which longer texts are overlaid over the map.

+For high resolution displays and/or if fullscreen mode is requested in the configuration file, `allFontsScale` needs to be set, e.g., to value 3 for 4K displays.
+Otherwise, the letters may be too small or, in fullscreen or on retina displays in OS X, the screen may be automatically scaled as a whole, not each letter separately, softening letter edges.

 If you don't have a numeric keypad, you can use the left-hand movement key setup (axwdqezc) or Vi editor keys (aka roguelike keys) or mouse.
 If numeric keypad doesn't work, toggling the Num Lock key sometimes helps.